Ronenii/Predictions-App/README.md

 2. **Simulation steps:** The simulation runs for a specified number of steps.
 In each step, the following actions are performed:
     * All laws that are eligible to be executed are executed.
     * The properties of all entities are updated.
-3. **Termination:** The simulation terminates if one of the termination conditions is met (By ticks, time or user control).
+3. **Termination:** The simulation terminates if one of the termination conditions is met.

 ## Simulation output